 15. Use Produce that Gives Lots of Juice

 I remember that I really wanted to try a certain recipe that called for a mango.
-First of all, mangoes are TERRIBLE to chop up (I should probably Youtube how to chop up a mango).
+First of all, mangoes are TERRIBLE to chop up.
 Second, after I finally chopped it all up and put it through the juicer, it only gave me a tablespoon of juice.
 Not worth it if you ask me… plus it was expensive.

 Some produce is pretty much only for taste while others are for actually making enough juice for a meal.